davidmiric/tender/readme.md

  INTRODUCTION
  ------------

- The Tender application is homework assingment from Omero which is part of the interview process.
+ The Tender application is homework assignment from Omero which is part of the interview process.
  It is meant to be built in one working day.
 I have wrote it with some assumptions made along the way to make whole work simpler.
-The task is to create back end application for tender management including creation of tenders, submitting/accepting offers and fetching data.
+They are described down below in DECISIONS section.

-  * For a full description of the task, please have a look at pdf in this repository:
+ The task is following:  For a construction project, an issuer can create a tender describing the work that needs to be
-    Homework Assignment.pdf
+                         done on the construction site for which a bidder can hand in one or more offers.
+The issuer can then accept out of the given offers only one that suits best.
+All the other offers are getting rejected immediately.
+Once an offer gets accepted, it cannot be rejected anymore.

 DECISIONS
 ------------